 As someone who was injured in a truck crash, or lost a loved one in a crash, you deserve to have an experienced advocate at your side.
 While the trauma of this event may feel overwhelming, you can rely on our compassionate attorneys to handle all aspects of your claim.
 You deserve maximum compensation and justice for how this accident has affected your life.
-To learn more about our experienced Redondo Beach, Los Angeles, Long Beach and Orange County truck accident attorneys, please call Kirtland & Packard for a free consultation at (855) 711-4933.
+To learn more about our experienced Redondo Beach, Torrance, and South Bay truck accident attorneys, please call Kirtland & Packard for a free consultation at (855) 711-4933.

 - Do You Have a Case?